-The SIPART PS2 positioner is also suitable for control valves that satisfy the special requirements in terms of function safety to SIL 2 in accordance with IEC 61508 or IEC 61511-1.
-The device versions SIPART PS2 PA (6DR551\) and SIPART PS2 FF (6DR561\) are available for applications with PROFIBUS PA and for the FOUNDATION field bus respectively.
+The position controller is also suitable for control valves that satisfy the special requirements in terms of functional safety to SIL 2 in accordance with IEC 61508 or IEC 61511-1.
+The device versions SIPART PS2 PA (6DR551\) and SIPART PS2 FF (6DR561\) are available for applications with PROFIBUS PA and for the FOUNDATION fieldbus respectively.